 The Great Canadian Beer Festival (GCBF) is a fantastic autumn event.
 It is held at the Royal Athletic Park in Victoria, the weekend after Labor Day each year.
-Since it began more than 17 years ago, this fest has grown from a small celebration of brewing to an international affair sought out and attended by individuals from all over the globe.
-This fall, the event will be held on September 9 and 10.
+Since it began more than 20 years ago, this fest has grown from a small celebration of brewing to an international affair sought out and attended by individuals from all over the globe.

 This year’s beer festival will be attended by nearly 50 different breweries, all of which will bring samples of their finest beverages for festival-goers to try.
 Representatives from companies in Belgium, Canada and Great Britain as well as the Pacific Northwest region of the U.S. typically make up the greatest percentage of beer peddlers.
 Last year, more than 7,000 people attended the event and festival officials are hopeful that this fall’s celebration will be as successful.